Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 ## 🚀 Description

-Please describe your changes in detail:

-- What feature, fix, or improvement does this PR introduce?
-- Why is it needed?
+Brief description of the changes made in this pull request.

 ## 🧪 Testing

+- [ ] I have tested my changes thoroughly
+- [ ] All existing functionality still works
+- [ ] New functionality has been tested
-- [ ] The app builds and runs successfully locally
+- [ ] I have tested on both light and dark mode
+- [ ] I have tested with VoiceOver accessibility

 ## 📸 Screenshots (if applicable)

-_Add screenshots or screen recordings to help explain your changes._
+Add screenshots or GIFs to show the changes visually.

 ## 📋 Checklist

+- [ ] My code follows the project's style guidelines
+- [ ] I have run `./Scripts/lint-all.sh` and all checks pass
-- [ ] I have read the [contributing guidelines](Documentation/CONTRIBUTING.md)
+- [ ] I have run `./Scripts/build.sh` and the build succeeds
-- [ ] I have updated documentation as needed
+- [ ] I have updated relevant documentation
-- [ ] I have added a descriptive PR title and description
+- [ ] I have added appropriate logging with emoji indicators
+- [ ] My changes are backward compatible
-- [ ] I have linked relevant issues (if any)
+- [ ] I have tested the CLI version if applicable

 ## 🔗 Related Issues

-_Reference any related issues or discussions here._
+Closes #[issue_number]

+## 📝 Additional Notes

+Any additional information that reviewers should know about this pull request.